Man committed after slayings shows up free in small SC town

 State mental health officials said privacy laws prevent them from releasing any details of Brand’s treatment.
 But in a statement Monday, the Department of Mental Health said patients charged with crimes who need long-term care are committed by a probate judge and both that judge and prosecutors are informed when the patient no longer needs involuntary treatment.

-Finney’s office told the family that investigators have been keeping an eye on Bland since they realized he was back in Kingstree, but Murray said that is little comfort.
+Finney’s office told the family that investigators have been keeping an eye on Brand since they realized he was back in Kingstree, but Murray said that is little comfort.
+She worries now he may run since he knows a grand jury is going to hear the case again at the end of the month.

 “He’s still out there,” Murray said.
 “And I think if there wasn’t any problem with the case, they could have brought him back in.”